 Futures contracts.
 Generally, a futures contract is a standard binding agreement to buy or sell a specified quantity of an underlying reference instrument, such as a specific security, currency or commodity, at a specified price at a specified later date.
 A "sale" of a futures contract means the acquisition of a contractual obligation to deliver the underlying reference instrument called for by the contract at a specified price on a specified date.
-A "sale" of a futures contract means the acquisition of a contractual obligation to acquire the underlying reference instrument called for by the contract at a specified price on a specified date.
+A "purchase" of a futures contract means the acquisition of a contractual obligation to deliver the underlying reference instrument called for by the contract the underlying reference instrument called for by the contract at a specified price on a specified date.
 The purchase or sale of a futures contract will allow a Fund to increase or decrease its exposure to the underlying reference instrument without having to buy the actual instrument.